danielecampione/threejs_rubik_s_cube/README.md

 # 3D Rubik's Cube

-This is a web-based 3D simulation of a Rubik's Cube created using `three.js`.
+This is a Web-based 3D simulation of a Rubik's Cube created using `three.js`.

 ## Software Requirements

-- A modern web browser with WebGL support (e.g., Google Chrome, Mozilla Firefox, Safari, Microsoft Edge).
+- A modern Web browser with WebGL support (e.g., Google Chrome, Mozilla Firefox, Safari, Microsoft Edge).

 ## How to Use

-1. Open the `index.html` file in your web browser.
+1. Open the `index.html` file in your Web browser.
 2.  **Rotate the view**: Click and drag the mouse to rotate the entire cube.
 3.  **Rotate faces**: Use the on-screen buttons to rotate the different faces of the cube.
 4.  **Scramble**: Click the "Scramble" button to randomly shuffle the cube.